Avalanche (marble game): Set up

 The board is set up on an incline, and the gates are randomly set to the right or left.
 No gate can be left straight up and down.
+The marbles are separated by color into three trays and left on the table.

-Each player receives one square card at random.
+Each player receives one square card at random in the basic and standard versions of the game.
+In the expert versions, each player receives a certain number of marbles instead.

+Gameplay

+There are three variants of the game, with slightly different rules for each.

 Basic game

-The first player takes any color of marble and drops it into any chute.
-The same player may continue to drop marbles down the chutes until one or more marbles drop all the way to the bottom of the board.
-When this happens, the active player's turn ends.
-That player picks up the marbles corresponding to the colored holes on their card (a green marble in a green hole, etc.), and the play passes to the next player.
+Each player's turn starts by taking one marble of any color from the trays and dropping it into any chute at the top of the board.
+The player continues to select and drop marbles down the chutes until one or more marbles drop all the way to the bottom of the board.
+When this happens, the player ends their turn by picking up all the marbles which have dropped.
+The marbles with colors corresponding to the colored holes on their card are placed on that player's square card (e.g., a green marble in a green hole, etc.), and the others are returned to the tray.

+The play then passes to the next player.

-Play continues until one player has completely filled their card with the correct colors of marbles, winning the game.
+Play continues until one player has completely filled their card with nine marbles corresponding to the colors on their card, winning the game.

 Standard game

 The first player may play no more than five marbles, and their turn ends either after they have played five marbles, or as soon as one of the marbles reaches the bottom of the board.
-All subsequent players may play any number of marbles until at least one marble reaches the bottom of the board.
-If the player cannot place all the released marbles onto their card, the player retains the extra marbles and must use them on their next turn.
+All subsequent players are not restricted to five marbles, continuing to play until at least one marble reaches the bottom of the board.

+At the end of their turn, each player must pick up all the released marbles.
+Marbles are placed on the player's card according to color.
+If the player cannot place all the released marbles onto their card, the player retains the extra marbles and must use them on their next turn, instead of returning them to the trays.

 The first player to fill up their card with the correct colors of marbles and have no marbles left over is the winner.
+Because of the no-leftover rule, players who have filled their cards must continue to play if they hold extra marbles, winning only when they can play all the extra marbles without having them drop.